flix/book/src/reading-and-writing-fields.md

-## Reading Object Fields
+## Reading and Writing Fields

-Reading a field of an object is straightforward:
+Reading and writing fields is straightforward.

+We simply `import` functions that serve as "getters" and "setters".

+For example, here is how to read a file:

 ```flix
 import new flix.test.TestClass(): ##flix.test.TestClass \ IO as newObject;